Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

-Choquequirao Vilcabamba trek is one of our signature treks.
+Choquequirao Vilcabamba trail is one of our signature treks.
 It gives you a complete overview of the life of Incas and their last moments before the Spanish conquest.

 We take a little different route, this would help you beat the crowd and enjoy the archaeological complexes at complete solace.
-The 9 Days Choquequirao Vilcabamba Trek offers a complete tour of Choquequirao ruins.
+The 9 Days Choquequirao Vilcabamba Trail offers a complete tour of Choquequirao archaeological sites.
 You will then be hiking on the Inca Trail also known as Qhapaq Ñan to the last capital of Incas, Vilcabamba.

 The experience culminates in a trip to the emblematic Incan citadel, Machu Picchu.

 It is best to experience the trek during the dry season – between March and October.

 Treks In Cusco is a specialised outdoor local tour operator based in Cusco, Peru.
 Our guides are tourism professionals with an extensive knowledge about history and culture.
 Our crew have excellent mountaineering skills and have knowledge on first aid.

 Please note that this is a high altitude trek with the highest point of the trek at 4600 metres above sea level.
 It is highly recommended to spend at-least 2-3 days to acclimate in Cusco before the trek to avoid altitude sickness.
 You may choose to experience our Cusco City Tour or Sacred Valley Tour while you are acclimatising to get an introduction to Incas history.

 We will be picking you up from your hotel in Cusco between 0330 and 0400 AM.
 Then we will drive to Capuliyoc.
 It is a small town, a four hours drive away from Cusco.

 Here we will stop for breakfast.
 While you would eat breakfast, we will organise your personal belongings and camping gear on a mule.